Black Heart (Within the Ruins album)

 Black Heart is the sixth studio album by American metalcore band Within the Ruins.
 It was released on November 27, 2020.
 It is Within the Ruins' first studio album to feature vocalist Steve Tinnon, who joined in 2018, replacing longtime member Tim Goergen, who left due to ongoing health issues.
 Like their previous album Halfway Human, Black Heart was praised by critics for the incorporation of new elements such as clean vocals in addition to screaming/death growls.
+The album sold 850 units its first week, debuting at #186 on the Billboard Top 200 Album Sales chart.

 Background and promotion

 On December 13, 2018, Within the Ruins announced via Instagram that they'd be re-entering the studio to record a brand new album that was originally scheduled for a 2019 release.

 After nearly two years of delay, the album release date was announced on September 25, 2020, in conjunction with the release of the album's first promotional single and music video, "Deliverance".

 On October 26, 2020, Within the Ruins released a music video to accompany the album's second promotional single and music video, the title track "Black Heart".
 Speaking on the song, Tinnon stated:

 "We're extremely excited to release the video for the title track to our new album, Black Heart!
 We really enjoyed making this one and getting to tell a bit more of the story behind the music.
 It's a very angry, personal song, and a lot of the tracks stem from what it's about.
 It's an important track in regards to the overall theme of the record, and we couldn't be happier with how the video turned out!"